Retreats are hot hot hot! And why wouldn’t they be? They are a fantastic income stream to add to your business!

 How long does it take to plan a retreat?

 For a local/non-international retreat, I recommend planning your retreat 4-6 months out.
-For international, you’ll want at least 6 month, but likely up to a year to plan..
-You want to make sure you can get your venue of choice, and popular ones can fill up fast, so it’s better to plan in advance than leave til last minute!
-This also gives you love of time to launch and get butts in the seats!
+For international, you’ll want at least 6 months, but likely up to a year to plan.
+You want to make sure you can get your venue of choice, popular ones can fill up fast, so it’s better to plan in advance than leave til last minute!
+This also gives you lots of time to launch and get butts in the seats!

 How far in advance should I launch my retreat?